$1,007,576Average Value$297Average Price per Sq Ft4Homes For Sale

 Woolsey Demographics and Home Trends

 Nestled on a sprawling 1.24-acre lot, this exquisite Mid-Century Modern residence with over 2600 SqFt .
 Step inside to discover a dual staircase entry and interior with all new LVP flooring, new kitchen and baths, new windows new plumbing lines and electrical outlets.
-Be sure to check out what those improvements would cost which is about 100K.
-Three spacious bedrooms and 2.5 bathrooms open living
+Be sure to check out the cost of these improvements saving you about 100K out of pocket.
+Three spacious bedrooms and 2.5 bathrooms

 Discover endless opportunities for future development on this expansive 7.068-acre parcel, featuring a move-in ready home built in 2022.
 The residence boasts 3 bedrooms, 2 baths, and a garage, all conveniently located next to Catharpin Recreational Park.
 This property holds significant potential as a profitable income-generating investment.
 Currently zoned A1, it also offers promising commercial